-- Relevant matters of governance interest include only those matters that have come to the attention of the assurance practitioner while performing the performance engagement.
+- 91 In addition to communicating material deficiencies and variations, as required by paragraph 68 of this ASAE, the assurance practitioner shall consider other reporting responsibilities, including the appropriateness of communicating relevant matters of governance interest arising from the performance engagement with the responsible party. - Relevant matters of governance interest include only those matters that have come to the attention of the assurance practitioner while conducting the performance engagement.
 If the terms of the performance engagement do not specifically require it, the assurance practitioner is not required to design procedures for the specific purpose of identifying matters of governance interest. - The assurance practitioner shall consider any other reporting responsibilities set by legislation.

-Conformity with International Standards on Performance Engagements
+Conformity with International Standards on Assurance Engagements

-There is no corresponding International Standard on Performance Engagements.
+There is no corresponding International Standard on Assurance Engagements.